 “The international community,” Kibreab pointed out, “has never been charitable to the Eritrean government.
 But if they moved towards liberal democracy, they’d help themselves."
 However, this lack of support is worth remembering, particularly since it has been true ever since John Foster Dulles admitted that Eritrea was to be the victim in an international power game.
 Freedom from the machinations of foreign powers was one of the driving forces of the revolution.
 Now, still isolated, Isaias and his government continue to battle on, proudly proclaiming survival in the face of international contempt.

 In 1998, the Eritreans went back to war with Ethiopia.
-The country's youth were quickly mobilised to go back into the trenches.
+The country's youth were quickly mobilized to go back into the trenches.

-Since the end of the war, Ethiopia has failed to recognise an international court ruling that stipulates that Badme is part of Eritrea.
-Eritrean government officials have repeatedly told me that if Ethiopia recognised the boundary, they would be ready to make friends with their neighbours.
-Ethiopia funds many of the strands of opposition in Eritrea and, along with the United States, plays a crucial role in a paranoid narrative put forward by the Eritrean government: that Eritrea's very existence is under constant threat from dark powers beyond its borders.
+Since the end of the war, Ethiopia has failed to recognize an international court ruling that stipulates that Badme is part of Eritrea.
+Eritrean government officials have repeatedly told me that if Ethiopia recognized the boundary, they would be ready to make friends with their neighbors.
+Ethiopia funds many of the strands of opposition in Eritrea and, along with the United States, plays a crucial role in a paranoid narrative put forward by the Eritrean government: that Eritrea’s very existence is under constant threat from dark powers beyond its borders.

 There is an element of truth to this, but of course Isaias and his government spin it out for all its worth.
 As far as propaganda goes, Ethiopia is Isaias’ greatest ally.